 These are a few of the common situations where you might lose videos saved on your camera SD card.

 To avoid any such situation, it is better you take a back up of the contents of the SD card.
 So that you avoid such distressing situations.
-However, regardless of these scenarios, recovering deleted videos from camera SD card is possible just refer to the section below.
+However, regardless of these scenarios, recovering deleted videos from the camera SD card is possible with Remo by your side.

 Wrapping it up